percona/percona-server-mongodb-operator/source/sharding.rst

 * ``config servers`` - a replica set to store metadata and configuration settings for the sharded database cluster.

+.. note:: Percona Server for MongoDB 1.6.0 supports only one shard of a MongoDB cluster; still, this limited sharding support allows using ``mongos`` as an entry point instead of provisioning a load-balancer per replica set node.

 Sharding is controlled by the ``sharding`` section of the ``deploy/cr.yaml`` configuration file and is turned on by default.